decant09/learn-the-lingo-quiz/README.md

 - I want an option to be able to play again.
 #### Frequent Visitor Goals
 - I want a leaderboard so I can see how well I have performed (future implementation).
-- I want a number of quiz options.
+- I want a number of quiz options (future implementation).
 ### Design
 #### Colour Scheme
 - Light Mode Palette